-A. All videos must be previewed by the teacher before showing;

-B. Intended instructional outcomes must be written and filed on related

-Instructional Plans specifically identifying benchmarks from the Milton Public be employed (e.g. show only relevant clips, inform students of the instructional purposes, stop and start video to integrate other instructional activities, use pre/post questions and discussions and assessment, etc.).
+- A. All videos must be previewed by the teacher before showing; - B. Intended instructional outcomes must be written and filed on related Instructional Plans specifically identifying benchmarks from the Milton Public Schools Curriculum Guidelines to be addressed; and - C. Sound instructional principles that maximize instructional time should always be employed (e.g. show only relevant clips, inform students of the instructional purposes, stop and start video to integrate other instructional activities, use pre/post questions and discussions and assessment, etc.).